akshaybabloo/CPP-Notes/README.md

 **Traditional conditional operator**

-`if..else..` are common type of conditional statements.
+`if..else..` are the common type of conditional statements.

 ```cpp
 int a = 10;